Working for Deliveroo

 It offers access to popular chains such as Byron burger or Wagamama who don’t do deliveries otherwise.

-Deliveroo drivers respond to an app telling them where to collect food from and deliver it to and most deliver on their bicycle, using a large backpack to transport the food.
+Deliveroo riders respond to an app telling them where to collect food from and deliver it to and most deliver on their bicycle, using a large backpack to transport the food.

 They decide when they want to work and how many hours they want to do.
-Many choose to work a three-hour shift over lunchtime and another three-hour shift in the evening.
+Some choose to work a three-hour shift over lunchtime and another three-hour shift in the evening, since that is when they are most likely to be called into action.

 Tax and salary: will you be self-employed?

-As a self-employed deliverer, you would need to fill out a tax return each year, declaring your earnings and paying Income Tax on them.
+As a self-employed Deliveroo rider, you would need to fill out a tax return each year, declaring your earnings and paying Income Tax on them.
 Remember, your bike maintenance costs are tax-deductible.

 Start up costs